NicWebster96/gabe_bot/README.md

 GabeBot's primary purpose is to bork whenever a user enters a voice channel.

-I have left the main branch as simply a borking bot with the ability to set volume.
-The moreCommands branch extends the possible commands and contains some commands that I use for my personal Discord server.

 ## Commands

 `gabe volume (1-10)` : Set the volume of gabe's bork when someone enter's the voice channel.